whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/github/working-copy/url-schemes-in-working-copy.md

-# URL schemes in Working Copy
+# URL Schemes in Working Copy

-# Controlling Working Copy with URL schemes
+# Controlling Working Copy with URL Schemes

 To allow integration with other applications and automated workflows [Working Copy](/) can be opened with special URL schemes and controlled with x-callback-url.
 Commands that change data or read content out of Working Copy is protected by a secret key.

-## Opening Working Copy at specific screens
+## Opening Working Copy at Specific Screens

 You can open Working Copy and make it go to a specific screen with a URL:

     working-copy://open?repo=my%20project&path=README.md&mode=content